-Brief Communication: a short Original Article--<=2000 words; structured abstract <=200 words (Purpose, Methods, Results, Conclusions), <=3 Tables, Figures, or other illustrative materials.Rapid Reports: a new fact, method, observation for quick presentation----<=1000 words; no abstract; maximum of one table, figure, or other illustrative materials.
-Note that this is a new feature of the Annals beginning in 2007.
-These reports will be fully indexed and cited as publications by Index Medicus.
+Brief Communication: a short Original Article--<=2000 words; structured abstract <=200 words (Purpose, Methods, Results, Conclusions), <=3 Tables, Figures, or other illustrative materials.
+For Article Type at submission, please select Short Communication, then Brief Communication as the manuscript category.Rapid Reports: a new fact, method, observation for quick presentation–<=1000 words; no abstract; maximum of one table, figure, or other illustrative materials.
+For Article Type at submission, please select Short Communication, then Rapid Reports as the manuscript category.

-Study Method and Design: a methodologic, logistic, or design focus that may or may not contain results but that presents something of interest in the design itself; simple descriptions of newly established studies, without results or an issue of intrinsic interest, are discouraged—format the same as that for original articles.Reviews and Commentaries: a descriptive, analytic or synthetic consideration of a topic or hypothesis; word limit is negotiable, but in general should be <= 5000 words; unstructured abstract <=200 words; illustrative materials as needed.
+Study Method and Design: a methodologic, logistic, or design focus that may or may not contain results but that presents something of interest in the design itself; simple descriptions of newly established studies, without results or an issue of intrinsic interest, are discouraged—format the same as that for original articles.
+For Article Type at submission, please select Original Article.Reviews and Commentaries: a descriptive, analytic or synthetic consideration of a topic or hypothesis; word limit is negotiable, but in general should be <= 5000 words; unstructured abstract <=200 words; illustrative materials as needed.

 Editorials: generally invited, but may be author initiated after consultation with Editor; usually ~1500 words directed to a paper in the same issue.Letters to the Editor: a comment on a paper that has appeared recently in the Annals; generally ~750 words; no abstract.

 Authors with special issues and concerns should contact the Editorial office.
 Authors are encouraged to include the name, address, phone/fax, and e-mail address of from one to three individuals they feel would provide an expert and careful review.

 The Annals also publishes regular contributions from the American College of Epidemiology.
-Persons interested in contributing such materials—usually news and events of interest to epidemiologists—should contact the Editorial Office or the College directly.Online submission (at http://ees.elsevier.com/aep/default.asp ) should be attempted.
-In the event of difficulties, manuscripts may be submitted by email or surface mail.
-For the latter, one paper copy and a CD-ROM with the word processing version will be required.
-Please contact the editorial office for special needs.
+Persons interested in contributing such materials—usually news and events of interest to epidemiologists—should contact the Editorial Office or the College directly.All editorial questions and correspondence should be addressed to:

 Annals of Epidemiology, Editorial Office